 Weird thoughts crossed her mind.
 What was at first a trick, threatened to take a firm grip in her heart.
 Actually, what if she carried out her threat and killed the baby and herself?
 That would be

 the best punishment Justin deserved.
-This idea hatched in her mind—either they get back together or it ends tragically.
+This idea settled in her mind—either they get back together or it ends tragically.

-She jerked with a fresh pang in her soul and looked intently at him.
-“It’s clear you don’t love me and I can’t force you.”
+She jerked and looked intently at him.
+“It’s clear you don’t love me, and I can’t force you.”

+She turned around.
 “Oh, she wants you back home?
-Tell her to give you a few more minutes,” she said, turning round to him.
+Tell her to give you a few more minutes.”

 “Gisela, we can’t go on like this.”